API Tokens

 Current Capabilities

-API tokens currently support:
+API tokens support:

 - SCIM Provisioning – Automate user and group management from your identity provider (Okta, Azure AD, etc.)